-On entry some pupils have starting points that are typically well below expectations for their age.
-At the end of EYFS the proportion achieving GLD is in line with or close to the national (3 year trend).
+On entry some pupils have starting points that are typically well below expectations for their age as the preschool experiences of pupils vary significantly.
+At the end of EYFS the proportion achieving GLD is consistently in line with or close to the national (3 year trend).
+School prioritises Personal Development, Language and Communication and increasingly Physical Development.
 On entry pupils have poor speech and language development and this persists into KS2 which is demonstrated by low average verbal reasoning score.
-This significantly declined following partial school closures: verbal reasoning Average Standardised Scores (94 FSM/Non FSM 102) & non-verbal reasoning scores (94 FSM / 99 Non FSM) May '22.
+This declined following partial school closures: Verbal reasoning (94 PPG/Non PPG 102) & non verbal reasoning scores (94 PPG /99 Non PPG) Nov '22.
+This contributes to the higher than national average proportion of children with SEMH needs due to delays in speech, language and communication skills.